 Gmail has hundreds of settings that allow you to customize your experience, including creating Labels, organizing your emails into categories, and setting up special filters so all your similar emails end up going to the same place.
-But there’s one section of Settings that even experienced Gmail users pass over, and it has some of the most interesting features in the platform: Gmail Labs.
+But there’s one section of Settings that even experienced Gmail users pass over, and it has some of the most interesting features in the platform: The “Advanced” tab, which was formerly known as Google Labs.

 What Is Gmail Labs?